timoast/frag-spec/frag.md

 ### PG tag

 This describes information about programs run on the fragment file.
+There may be multiple `#PG` tags.

 Attributes: